alttch/busrt/README.md

 ## Build a stand-alone server

 ```
-cargo build --features server,broker-api
+cargo build --features server,rpc
 ```

-The "broker-api" feature is optional.
-When enabled, it allows to call broker default internal functions.
+The "rpc" feature is optional.
+When enabled for the server, it allows to initialize the default broker RPC API, spawn fifo servers, send broker announcements etc.

 ## Some numbers